iagoleal/iagoleal.github.io/content/posts/calculus-symbolic.md

 I choose to give it the name `Fraction` because rational functions are represented by fractions of polynomials.
-We make it a parameterized typed because `a` could be any numeric field, just like in math we use the notations $\mathbb{Q}(x)$, $\mathbb{C}(x)$, $\mathbb{Z_{17}}(x)$ to denote the rational functions over different fields.
+We make it a parameterized type because `a` could be any numeric field, just like in math we use the notations $\mathbb{Q}(x)$, $\mathbb{C}(x)$, $\mathbb{Z_{17}}(x)$ to denote the rational functions over different fields.